- To enable Secure Boot in Windows 11, restart your computer and enter the UEFI settings.

 In rare cases, enabling Secure Boot might interfere with older hardware or non-Windows operating systems.
 You might need to disable it temporarily in such scenarios.
 However, for optimal security with Windows 11, it’s generally recommended to keep it enabled.

-In this guide, I will teach you the steps to check and enable (or disable) Secure Boot on Windows 11.
+In this guide, I will show you how to check and enable (or disable) Secure Boot on Windows 11.

 Check Secure Boot on Windows 11

-To determine whether Secure Boot is enabled on the computer, use these steps:
+To determine whether Secure Boot is enabled on the computer, follow these steps:

 -